Balajiselvarajj/GL_AI_ML_NLP_CapstoneProject/README.md

 ● Exploring the given Data files
 ● Understanding the structure of data
+● Missing points in data
+● Finding inconsistencies in the data
+● Visualizing different patterns
+● Visualizing different text features
+● Dealing with missing values
+● Text preprocessing
-● Missing points in data● Finding inconsistencies in the data● Visualizing different patterns● Visualizing different text features● Dealing with missing values● Text preprocessing● Creating word vocabulary from the corpus of report text data● Creating tokens as required
+● Creating word vocabulary from the corpus of report text data
+● Creating tokens as required

 #### Milestone 2: Model Building

 ##### Overview

 ● Building a model architecture which can classify.
 ● Trying different model architectures by researching state of the art for similar tasks.
 ● Train the model
 ● To deal with large training time, save the weights so that you can use them when training the model for the second time without starting from scratch.

 #### Milestone 3:  Test the Model, Fine-tuning and Repeat

 ##### Overview
-● Test the model and report as per evaluation metrics ● Try different models ● Try different evaluation metrics
+● Test the model and report as per evaluation metrics
+● Try different models
+● Try different evaluation metrics
 ● Set different hyper parameters, by trying different optimizers, loss functions, epochs, learning rate, batch size, checkpointing, early stopping etc..for these models to finetune them
 ● Report evaluation metrics for these models along with your observation on how changing different hyper parameters leads to change in the final evaluation metric.

 #### Project Objectives

 The objective of the project are,
 ● Learn how to use different classification models.
 ● Use transfer learning  to use pre-built models.
 ● Learn to set the optimizers, loss functions, epochs, learning rate, batch size, checkpointing, early stopping etc.
 ● Read different research papers of given domain to obtain the knowledge of advanced models for the given problem.

 #### Project submissions and Evaluation Criteria